Humanist Global Charity

-Humanist Global Charity (HGC) is a 501c3 non-profit in California.

-HGC was founded by Hank Pellissier, who stated in an interview that the organization "works toward a world with humanist values that respects science, secular education, sustainability, kindness, peace and democracy".
+Humanist Mutual Aid Network (HuMAN) is a 501c3 non-profit in California.
+HuMAN was founded by Hank Pellissier, who stated in an interview that the organization "works toward a world with humanist values that respects science, secular education, sustainability, kindness, peace and democracy".
 The nonprofit provides secular support to at-risk populations internationally, via educational opportunities, technological solutions, health assistance and small business grants.
-HGC's work funds secular education, humanist students, women's collectives, orphans, safe houses, and helplines.
+HuMAN's work funds secular education, humanist students, women's collectives, orphans, safe houses, and helplines.
 It also offers internships in Africa & India Development.

 History

-HGC's original name was the Brighter Brains Institute, founder Hank Pellissier launched its activities in 2015 by starting the "world’s first atheist orphanage" in Muhokya, Uganda.
+HuMAN's original name was the Brighter Brains Institute, founder Hank Pellissier launched its activities in 2015 by starting the "world’s first atheist orphanage" in Muhokya, Uganda.
 The director - Bwambale Robert Musubaho - was orphaned himself at the age of five; he renounced religion in the early 2000s after researching his doubts and finding community on the internet.
-BBI raised enough money via crowdfunding to also build two ‘humanist’ primary schools and a secondary school near the orphanage.
-Freedom From Religion Foundation described the schools as "groundbreaking".
+HuMAN raised enough money via crowdfunding to also build two ‘humanist’ primary schools and a secondary school near the orphanage.
+The Freedom From Religion Foundation described the schools as "groundbreaking".

-BBI expanded its secular activities throughout western Uganda, building classrooms for a remote school in the Rwenzori mountains, and constructing another humanist secondary school in Kanunga, the site of a 2000 Christian cult massacre.
+HuMAN expanded its secular activities throughout western Uganda, building classrooms for a remote school in the Rwenzori mountains, and constructing another humanist secondary school in Kanunga, the site of a 2000 Christian cult massacre.
 Brighter Brains Humanist Secondary School in Kanunga included a Richard Dawkins Science Laboratory and a Christopher Hitchens Freethinker Library.
 Funds were partially raised via promotion in the UK publication THE FREETHINKER.